nadiahossny/AuraLeaf/README.md

 # AuraLeaf

 AuraLeaf is a heartfelt React app designed as a birthday gift experience and a calming study companion.
-It blends a joyful birthday celebration with a peaceful focus environment featuring ambient sounds, a timer, and a soft, welcoming interface.
+A peaceful focus environment featuring ambient sounds, a timer, and a soft, welcoming interface.
 ![AuraLeaf Preview](src/assets/2.png)

 ## ✨ Features